 I love and enjoy supporting talented Tasmanian creators.
 Let me tell you, Barbara Pippos from Mountain River Yoghurt is one of those creative souls.
 I had the privilege of meeting her on behalf of the team at Think Tasmania, and now I’m happy to share her story.

 I awoke to a beautiful Tasmanian day.
 With the recent showers, the air was fresh and crisp.
-I added an extra layer of clothing, collected my camera and bought a coffee (from a divine coffee shop, but that’s a story for another day!).
+I added an extra layer of clothing, collected my camera and bought a coffee from a divine coffee shop, but that’s a story for another day!
 With coffee in hand, I began the pleasant journey down the Huon Valley Highway, to meet the creator of Mountain River Yoghurt.

 The colours on this journey were amazing due to the rains.
 Aqua from the Tasmanian Black Wattles and crisp shades of green from the gum trees.
-I even opened the car window to absorb the sensory freshness of good Tasmanian air!
+I even opened the car window to absorb the sensory freshness of good Tasmanian air.

 Coming up over Vinces Saddle, the descent begins into the magical Huon Valley.
 The Huon Valley Council region is Australia’s most southern government council.
 Approaching the Grove Shop, I had to veer right.
 Winding my way along a gorgeous road, I was among green paddocks and cows, and the stunning mountain scenery of Sleeping Beauty.
 The back of Mt Wellington was peaking through drifts of mystical mist.
 Driving through Crabtree, approaching Mountain River, I found myself side-tracked by the beauty of the river and stopped to take some photos.
-And take in a lung-full of fresh Huon air!
+And take in a lung-full of fresh Huon air.

-Welcome to Mountain River Yoghurt
+Welcome: Mountain River Yoghurt

 At my destination, there was a stunning home nestled into the hillside.
 It blended beautifully with the surrounding bush.
 I was greeted by Ria, a nine week old Jack Russell, who is the unofficial mascot of Mountain River Yoghurt.
 Barbara Pippos was close behind Ria, and I felt welcome immediately.

 Barbara glows with pride when sharing her story, her love of the Huon Valley and her slice of paradise.
-We sat down to a cuppa and freshly baked cafoutis made with local raspberries.
+We sat down to a cuppa and freshly baked clafoutis made with local raspberries.
 Our conversation just flowed naturally.

-A New Home, A New Beginning
+New Home, New Beginning